mrsimoes/hlnsync/docs/README.md

 The hash database file is created at the root of the file tree, by default with a randomly chosen basename matching `lnsync-[0-9]+.db`.
 Only one such file may exist there.
 These files are ignored by all _lnsync_ operations, and they should not be copied from source to target when using other sync tools.

-_lnsync_ also offers the ability to incorporate the file tree structure into the hash database, so that the database file by itself may used as an _offline file tree_, in place of the original directory.
+_lnsync_ also allows incorporating the file tree structure into the hash database, so that the database file by itself may used as an _offline file tree_, in place of the original directory.
 For example, a directory may be synced from an offline file tree.

 ## Using _lnsync_